 Richard J. Greenstone practices copyright, trademark, licensing, and transactional law for the computer, entertainment, and publishing industries in San Francisco representing multimedia and online media companies, domain name owners, software, book and magazine publishers, programmers, authors, actors, artists, and producers throughout California, the United States, and the world.
-Richard Greenstone has over twenty nine years of legal experience in these industries and substantive law areas.
+Richard Greenstone has over thirty three years of legal experience in these industries and substantive law areas.

 Richard Greenstone is a member of the California state bar, admitted to several United States District Courts, and is an elected member of the Los Angeles Copyright Society.
 Richard Greenstone practices before the United States Copyright Office and the United States Patent and Trademark Office in trademark matters.
 He has well over five hundred trademark applications and registrations to his credit performed for both clients and other attorneys who seek his advice.
 Richard's trademark practice includes branding, registration, infringements, and trademark portfolio management.

-Richard Greenstone also has an active entertainment law practice representing producers, directors, actors, authors, and musicians in the motion picture, television and music industries.
+Richard Greenstone has an active entertainment law practice representing producers, directors, actors, authors, and musicians in the motion picture, television and music industries.
 His most current project involved clearance of all music rights for the album Welcome to the Folksong Café.

 Richard Greenstone actively participates in the American Bar Association.
 He currently produces the program Young Lawyer and Law Student Orientation: Your Questions Answered for the American Bar Association's Forum on the Entertainment and Sports Industries.
 Richard served on the governing committee of the Forum and was also Division Chair for the Visual Arts Division, Publications Chair, and editor-in-chief of the Forum's law journal Entertainment and Sports Lawyer.
 Richard Greenstone also served as Forum liaison to the American Bar Association's Technology Counsel and was a member of the Standing Committee on Strategic Communications.